jim-schwoebel/download_audioset/README.md

 When I first tried to download this dataset, I had some troubles because the classes all had odd .csv labels.
 I also needed to clip the actual audio to the proper lengths if I were to download the videos off of youtube.
 So, I made a script to make it easy to download this dataset locally on your computer or on a server.

-# what this script does

-Downloads and clips all videos on youtube on behalf of the audioset dataset.
+This scrip thus downloads and clips all videos on youtube on behalf of the [audioset dataset](https://research.google.com/audioset/) to make it easy to do data science and modeling.

+# Things to make sure

+Make sure you have roughly 30 GB of free space on your hard disk.

 # how to do this

+This assumes you are on a mac computer.

+If you don't have homebrew installed, type this into the terminal:

+    /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Type this into your terminal:
+Now, type this into your terminal:

+    cd ~
     git clone git@github.com:jim-schwoebel/download_audioset.git
+    python3 setup.py
     python3 as_download.py

 # references